MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 \end{alignat}
 $$ -->

-i am not going to go over projections but if you are a bit rusty about it then, i recommend you to watch this great lecture by legendry prof. gilbert strang
+although, I am not going to go over projections but if you are a bit on that then, i recommend you to watch this great lecture by legendry prof. gilbert strang
  <a target="_blank" href="https://www.youtube.com/watch?v=Y_Ac6KiQ1t0" style="color:#3399ff"><i>projection onto subspace</i></a>
  or you can check its
 <a target="_blank" href="https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/least-squares-determinants-and-eigenvalues/projections-onto-subspaces/MIT18_06SCF11_Ses2.2sum.pdf" style="color:#3399ff"> <i> notes </i></a> as well